connexcs/docs/ratecard.md

 #<h2>Uploading a File</h2>

 Next to the Add New Provider Card button, there is an “Upload File” button.
-Click on it and a new page will open.
+Click on it and a new page will open, showing the files that are already uploaded, if any.

 <img src="https://raw.githubusercontent.com/digipigeon/connexcs-user-docs/master/img/upload-file.png" alt="upload-file"/>